Bob

 1. Schedule an interview

-with the USAeroFlight, LCC. advisor to discuss course
+with the USAeroFlight advisor to discuss course

 requirements, registration, fees, and meeting times.